14 min read

 Mindfulness-based cognitive therapy combines mindfulness and cognitive therapy techniques to decrease anxiety and negative emotions.
 Mindfulness involves being in the present moment and acknowledging internal thoughts, and cognitive therapy focuses on shifting negative thought patterns to more positive thinking.

-Practicing meditation for anxiety is beneficial for mental and physical health.
+Practicing meditation for anxiety is beneficial for physical and mental health.
 One physical benefit of meditation is improved cardiovascular health.
 Meditation for anxiety reduces pain and helps cope with chronic pain or other medical conditions.
 Meditation mainly helps to decrease the stress associated with chronic pain conditions.

 Meditation alters brain areas, particularly the dorsal anterior cingulate and somatosensory cortex, associated with pain sensitivity.
 Because meditation decreases stress hormones such as cortisol, it can also reduce the chance of developing stress-related conditions such as ulcers and migraine.